felixarntz/theme-boilerplate/readme.txt

 == Copyright ==

-Super Awesome Theme WordPress Theme, Copyright (C) 2017 Taco Themes
+Super Awesome Theme WordPress Theme, Copyright (C) 2017 Super Awesome Author

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by